 Composition of the Academic Integrity Review Panel

-The Panel will be composed of seven members, appointed by the vice president of instruction, as follows:
+The Panel will be composed of seven members, appointed by the vice chancellor of instruction, as follows:

 - An instructional dean, who will serve as Panel chair

 - Four faculty members, including at least one from outside the instructional area